GSA/data-strategy/pages/feedback-action-14.md

 **Questions to consider:**

 * What is missing or should be removed from the high-level Tenets?
-(Section 4: Data Ethic Tenets)
+(Section 4: Data Ethics Tenets)
 * Are the recommendations for each Data Ethics Tenet sufficient and actionable for federal purposes?
 Are there additional legal authorities or best practices that should be added?
 (Section 4: Data Ethics Tenets)
 * Do the Use Cases resonate and do the “conversational questions” help to demonstrate the application of data ethics throughout the data lifecycle?
 (Section 5: Use Cases)